 A waiver of unknown claims in settlement agreements refers to a contractual provision whereby parties agree to relinquish rights to claims that are not presently known or anticipated at the time of the agreement.
 This mechanism serves to provide finality in dispute resolution by preventing future litigation over unforeseen issues related to the subject matter.

-By incorporating such waivers, parties clarify their contractual obligations, ensuring that all potential disputes—whether identified or latent—are conclusively resolved.
+By incorporating such waivers, parties clarify their contractual obligations, ensuring that all potential disputes (whether identified or latent) are conclusively resolved.
 This eliminates ambiguity regarding the scope of the settlement and reduces the risk of protracted legal challenges.

 The waiver of unknown claims thus functions as a risk management tool, promoting certainty and efficiency in dispute resolution processes.
 It aligns with the parties’ intent to fully settle all matters arising from a dispute, reinforcing the binding nature of the agreement while minimizing the possibility of subsequent claims that could undermine the resolution achieved.

-Legal Basis for Including Unknown Claim Waivers
+What Is the Legal Basis for Including Unknown Claim Waivers?

 The inclusion of waivers for unknown claims in settlement agreements finds its foundation in established principles of contract law and public policy.
 Courts generally uphold such waivers when parties knowingly and voluntarily agree to relinquish all claims, including those not discovered at the time of settlement.